SouthernMethodistUniversity/styleguide/sections/contributing.md

 To do a pull request takes a few steps:

-1. FOrk the repository as above.
+1. Fork the repository as above.
 2. Clone the forked repository.
 3. Make the changes you intend to propose locally.
 4. Add, commit, and push your changes to the forked repository.;